-The Continental Airlines logo is a sign and a symbol of air adventures and travel.
-Lightness, freedom, beauty, and openness of the world – this is what this emblem represents.
+The Continental Airlines logo is a sign and symbol of air travel and adventure.
+Lightness, freedom, beauty, and openness of the world, this is what this emblem represents.

-The light blue color of the Continental Airlines lettering is reminiscent of the sky and the world of air travel.
+The light blue color of the Continental Airlines lettering evokes the sky and the world of air travel.
 The square on the right side of the logo reflects stability, reliability, and trust, which are one of the brand’s main values.
-The voluminous globe located inside the square symbolizes international flights and inexhaustible opportunities for travelers anywhere in the world.
-The white-blue color of the ball complements the overall color scheme of the logo, embodying harmony and peace.
+The voluminous globe inside the square symbolizes international flights and endless opportunities for travelers worldwide.
+The white-blue color of the ball complements the logo’s overall color scheme, embodying harmony and peace.

-The Continental Airlines emblem reflects professionalism, stability, and safety in air travel but also calls for adventure and expedition, allowing travelers to discover new horizons and experience the world.
+The Continental Airlines emblem reflects professionalism, stability, and safety in air travel, while also calling for adventure and exploration, allowing travelers to discover new horizons and experience the world.

 Meaning and History

 The company changed its name several times, expanded its air fleet, and added new flight directions, which led to rebranding.
 The basis of all images is the form of a circle pointing to Earth.
 Dreams of intercontinental flights never left the owners of Continental Airlines.
 This desire could only be realized 50 years after its establishment.
 The second constant symbol of the company is the eagle.
-The bird connected the carrier with the country of its foundation and was removed only after a change of owners, which included European and Canadian investors.
+The bird connected the carrier to the country of its foundation and was removed only after a change in ownership, involving European and Canadian investors.

 What is Continental Airlines?

 An American airline that, as of 2012, operated about 3,000 flights per day and was the second-largest carrier in America.
 Its revenue amounted to about 15 billion dollars.
-The company’s logistics included three major Houston, Newark, and Cleveland hubs.
+The company’s logistics included three major hubs in Houston, Newark, and Cleveland.

 1934 – 1937

-The first emblem is made in a circle, reminiscent of a seal stamped on luggage and mail shipments.
+The first emblem is circular, reminiscent of a seal stamped on luggage and mail shipments.
 Its red color hinted at sealing wax.
 The choice relates to the company’s business, founded as Airmail.

 On the outer side of the seal, the carrier’s name, Varney Speed Lines, is arranged in a circle.
 The company name is taken from its founder and first owner, Walter T. Varney, who originated transportation in the USA.